bg7/bg7.github.com/source/faq/index.markdown

 #### <a id="bg7-input"></a>what do I need for annotating my genome? ####

+you'll need:

+- your genome sequence - FASTA file
+- reference proteins - FASTA file
+- reference RNAs - FASTA file
+- pipeline executiom template - XML file
+- _(only if you want gbk and/or embl output)_ additional info on name of the source, type of genome, etc - XML file

 #### <a id="bg7-output-formats"></a>does bg7 output annotation data in format xyz? ####

 bg7 output is available in the following formats: